waleedka/hiddenlayer/README.md

 Feel free to extend it or customize it for your needs.
 If you discover bugs, which is likely since this is an early release, please do report them or submit a pull request.

 If you like to contribute new features, here are a few things we wanted to add but never got around to it:
-- Keras training notebook.
-This probably works already since Keras uses the TensorFlow backend.
-It was not tested, though.
 - Support for older versions of Python.
 Currently, it's only tested on Python 3.6.
 - Optimization to support logging big experiments.